Rodrigotari1/Rodrigotari1/README.md

 **21 yrs (2023):**
 - business school sucked, jumped into tech.
 - joined dealroom.co in amsterdam, global data platform, sold to VCs and governments.
-- tech sales was cool but i wanted to build.
+-
 **20 yrs (2022):**
-- cold outreach to pro muay thai fighters to find a legit month camp near bangkok.
+- cold outreach to pro muay thai fighters to find a legit camp near bangkok.
 - trained 6hrs/day with thai champions, 15km daily runs, never ran before.
 - got chased by dogs on a daily basis and slept next to fighting bags.